Treat yo’ self and turn your bedroom into a retreat with these simple tweaks. Great for guest rooms too!

 5. Lots of lighting.

 This is not the same as lots of light.
+Everyone loves natural light, but that’s a little hard to control.
 What you really need for lighting in a bedroom is options.

-Ideally, you should have three light sources in your bedroom: one that’s on a switch so you can easily flick on the lights when you come in, one for task lighting such as a lamp on your desk or dresser so you can see whether your socks match, and one for reading in bed that you can turn off without getting out of bed.
+Ideally, you should have three light sources in your bedroom: one light fixturethat’s on a switch so you can easily flick on the lights when you come in, one for task lighting such as a lamp on your desk or dresser so you can see whether your socks match, and one for reading in bed (like a floor lamp) that you can turn off without getting out of bed.

 If you don’t have the space or the need for task lighting, that’s OK, but you definitely need the other two.
 There’s nothing more annoying than walking into a dark room and having to search for a light source, unless it’s getting all snuggled up in bed and then realizing you have to get out to turn off the light.